-There are several terms that you might think have to do with hacking medical and nanotechnology, but the truth is, we don't yet have a term for this specific set of actions and topics.
+There are several terms that you might think have to do with hacking medical and nanotechnology, but the truth is, we don’t yet have a term for this specific set of actions and topics.
 Perhaps one will develop in the future as they become more prevalent in everyday medical use.
-For now we can use the terms nano-medical technology, nano-medical hacking and others that truly describe what it is until something else comes along.
+For now, we can use the terms nano-medical technology, nano-medical hacking, and others that truly describe what it is until something else comes along.

 Biohacking: The term biohacking sounds like the perfect term to describe hacking medical technology, but it actually refers to “do-it-yourself biology.”
 This is a self-improvement technique that uses diet, exercise and mental techniques to “hack” the body to improve mood, health, and overall life satisfaction.

-Neobiology: This term does get closer to the matter, but neobiology generally refers to any new advance in biological technology.
+Neobiology: This term does get closer to the matter, but neobiology generally refers to any new advances in biological technology.
 Nanotechnology and medical device hacking would certainly fall under this umbrella, but the umbrella is very large.
-Other things like indoor farming, "designer" babies, and other modern biology topics would also apply.
+Other things like indoor farming, “designer” babies, and other modern biology topics would also apply.
 It has been used to refer to biological hacking, but mainly refers to anything modern and technological that also has to do with biology.

 Internet of Things: Medical devices, including ones using nanotechnology, certainly fall under the internet of things.
 This means any device, medical or non, that is connected to the internet.
 It could be your coffee maker that you can set using a remote app or your digital assistant.
 However, the Internet of Things is also a broad term that, while it encompasses the medical technology we discuss here, doesn’t specifically define it.

 How Real is the Risk?